TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dt><a href="https://ee.yamato-daiwa.com/CoreLibrary/Functionality/Arrays/00-Creating/createArrayOfNaturalNumbers/createArrayOfNaturalNumbers.english.html"><code>createArrayOfNaturalNumbers</code></a></dt>
   <dd>
-    Obviously from the function name, created the array of natural numbers.
+    Obviously from the function name, creates the array of natural numbers.
     Elements count, assessing/descending and starting number can be specified.
   </dd>